 Creutzfeldt-Jakob Disease (CJD) Frequently Asked Questions

-The current theory for the development of CJD is that an abnormal prion protein converts a normal prion protein to the abnormal form, leading to accumulation of abnormal prion proteins and destruction of brain tissue.
+The current theory for the development of CJD is that an abnormal prion protein converts a normal prion protein to the abnormal form, leading to accumulation of abnormal prion proteins that are hard to break down and destruction of brain tissue.
 This process gives brain tissue a sponge-like appearance under the microscope.
+The initial change of a normal prion protein to an abnormal prion protein is a yet uncharacterized conformational change.

 Yes, there are multiple tests that are available.
 To confirm CJD, brain tissue must be examined, which can be done after an autopsy, or a brain biopsy, though brain biopsies cannot rule out CJD and are only recommended if a doctor is trying to exclude an alternative treatable disease.
 The National Prion Disease Pathology Surveillance Center (NPDPSC) provides free autopsy arrangement and tissue examination.

-Bovine spongiform encephalopathy (BSE) or “mad cow disease” is a disease specific to cattle.
-There are different forms of BSE and are categorized as “classical” (C-type) or “atypical” (L-type or H-type).
-Classical BSE is thought to be responsible for the outbreak in the United Kingdom.
+Bovine spongiform encephalopathy (BSE) or “mad cow disease” is a prion disease in cattle that causes progressive neurological disease.
+There are different forms of BSE, and they are categorized as “classical” (C-type) or “atypical” (L-type or H-type).
+Classical BSE is thought to be responsible for the BSE outbreak in the United Kingdom in the 1980s-1990s and has been reported in at least 25 other countries.
+The number of classical BSE cases worldwide is estimated to be extremely low (close to zero cases per year).
 The primary source of infection for classical BSE is feed contaminated with the infectious prion agent, such as meat-and-bone meal containing protein derived from rendered infected cattle.
 Regulations from the Food and Drug Administration (FDA) have prohibited the inclusion of mammalian protein in feed for cattle and other ruminants since 1997 and have also prohibited high risk tissue materials in all animal feed since 2009.
+The incubation period for classical BSE on average is 3-6 years.
 Classical BSE has not been identified in any U.S.-born cattle.
 The atypical BSE forms, L-type and H-type, appear to occur spontaneously at very low levels in all cattle populations, particularly in older cattle, and do not seem to be associated with contaminated feed.
-Bioassay data seems to indicate that these strains are biologically distinct from classical BSE and are more like sporadic CJD as they are rare and spontaneous.
+Bioassay data seems to indicate that these strains are biologically distinct from classical BSE and are more like sporadic CJD in humans as they are rare and spontaneous.

 Yes, there have been four cases of variant CJD (vCJD) identified in humans in the United States.
 However, there is strong evidence to suggest the first and second case were exposed in the United Kingdom while residing in the United Kingdom during the defined period of risk (1980–1996), the third case was exposed in Saudi Arabia, and the fourth case is less clear as to which overseas country the exposure occurred.
 Additional information about each case is below.